-6 Hacks for Avoiding Contact with Potentially Contaminated Surfaces
+6 Hacks for Avoiding Contact w/ Contaminated Surfaces

 Germs are everywhere, and it is not even an exaggeration.
 Virtually all objects and surfaces are laden with microorganisms, many of which are pathogenic and are harmful to humans.